fmenardo/sim_cluster_MTB/README.md

   -ps_sy [PS_SY ...], --post_sim_sampling_years [PS_SY ...]
                         sample only in these years (post simulation), multiple scheme possible at once: eg. <-ps_sy 1,2,3 1,3,5> default (all) -c, --clean           delete all intermediate file, keep only clustering results and terminal branch lengths (default: False)
   -s lineages|time, --stop lineages|time
-                        stop criterion, the MASTER simulation should stop when reaching a certain number of infectious existing lineages("lineages"; specified with -l) or after a certain time ("time", specified with -t)(default = "lineages") -min_mt , --min_master_tips
+                        stop criterion, the MASTER simulation should stop when reaching a certain number of infectious existing lineages("lineages"; specified with -l) or after a certain time ("time" specified with -t)(default = "lineages") -min_mt , --min_master_tips
                         minimum number of tips in the tree output of MASTER to accept the simulation -max_mt , --max_master_tips